openvinotoolkit/openvino/docs/ops/sort/TopK_3.md

   * *mode*=`min`, *sort*=`index` - ascending by index
   * *mode*=`min`, *sort*=`none`  - undefined

-If there are several elements with the save value then their output order is not determined.
+If there are several elements with the same value then their output order is not determined.

 **Example**